phalcon/documentation/docs/forms.md

 Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that all the validators will be called on the form using the modified `entity` object.

+!!! info "NOTE"

-> **NOTE**: Passing an `entity` object will result in the object being modified by the user input as described above.
+    Passing an `entity` object will result in the object being modified by the user input as described above.
 If you do not wish this behavior, you can clone the entity before passing it, so as to keep a copy of the original object
-{: .alert .alert-info }

 ```php
 <?php